SCENE 01 / SOUND RECORDIST TEAM

 Can you provide teams for long-running productions?

 Yes.
-We support ongoing TV series, multi-week commercial campaigns, and feature films with steady sound team coverage.
-We can keep crew scene matching across your production or arrange rotating teams for extended schedules.
+We support ongoing TV series, multi-week commercial campaigns, and feature films.
+Each gets steady sound team coverage.
+We can keep the same crew across your production for scene matching.
+We can also set up rotating teams for long schedules.

 What about replacing team members during production?